Why use a ball valve versus a gate valve?

 Ball valves are designed with a ball inside the valve.
 A ball valve is a form of quarter-turn valve which uses a hollow, perforated and pivoting ball (called a “floating ball”) to control flow through it.
 It is open when the ball’s hole is in line with the flow and closed when it is pivoted 90-degrees by the valve handle.
 The handle lies flat in alignment with the flow when open, and is perpendicular to it when closed, making for easy visual confirmation of the valve’s status.

-Which is better: ball valves or gate valves?
+Which is better: a ball valve or globe valve?

 Ball valves are durable, performing well after many cycles, and reliable, closing securely even after long periods of disuse.
 These qualities make them an excellent choice for shutoff applications, where they are often preferred to gates and globe valves.
 That said, they do lack fine control in throttling applications.

-BM Engineering Supplies stocks ball and gate valves
+BM Engineering Supplies stocks ball and globe valves

 BME stock a wide range of ball valves, from quarter-inch to six-inch at our works in Bishopbriggs.
 From general purpose two-piece ball valves, v-ball control valves, hygienic valves, to heavy duty ball valves for steam; we have a variety of sizes, end connections and materials to suit many applications.
-We also stock gate valves up to six-inch in size, and can supply many size and material variants, including knife gate valves, on a next-day basis.
+We also stock globe valves up to six-inch in size, and can supply many size and material variants on a next-day basis.